dengqi105/MCMR/README.md

 ## Future Extensions
 The MCMR is highly extensible and can be naturally integrated with deep learning architectures.
 Possible future directions include:
-* Modeling SACMs/SVCMs using CNNs or graph neural networks;
+* Modeling SACMs/SVCMs using CNNs or graph neural networks
-* Combining MCMR with SPD manifold learning methods;
+* Combining MCMR with SPD manifold learning methods
-* Integrating MCMR into multimodal fault diagnosis frameworks;
+* Integrating MCMR into multimodal fault diagnosis frameworks